 An observer is a person who is in the facility to shadow a specific person(s).
 The observer will have no direct physical contact with the patient, nor would he/she, in any way, direct or participate in the treatment of the patient.
 This person is in the organization to observe only.
 You must be at least 16 years of age to observe in our facilities.
 If you are under the age of 18 you will need to have your legal parent or guardian fill out the Minor Observer Agreement

-An observation experience in any Kalispell Regional Healthcare department can be approved for up to 8 hours
+- A typical observation experience in any Kalispell Regional Healthcare department is 4-8 hours.

 Instructions and Requirements to Observe or Shadow